-During the tour, the on-duty Nurse could tell me what training she had received and showed me where a resident could be seen privately in the Medical Suite and showed me where the health records are privately kept.
+During the tour, the on-duty Nurse could tell me what training she had received and showed me where a resident could be seen privately in the Medical Suite.
+She showed me where the health records are privately kept electronically on her computer in her locked office in the Medical Suite.

-During the tour, all residents were in school, except for those on Unit confinement in Detention.
-I had the opportunity to see them supervised in group settings in the classrooms and also during a lunch period.
+During the tour, all residents were in school, except for two boys on Unit confinement in Detention.
+I had the opportunity to see the residents supervised in group settings in the classrooms and also during a lunch period.
 They attend school and eat by living unit, so that the group never exceeds twelve.
+On the living unit I observed two boys and two staff.
+In the library I observed three Shelter girls with 3 staff.
+There was only one girl in Detention and one female staff is always assigned to her.
+I observed 10 Detention boys in a classroom with a teacher, an aide and two Detention staff.
+The teacher and aide do not count in ratio.
 Staffing exceeded both the PREA requirements and that of the Pa.
 3800 Child Care regulations.

 On the units, I heard "knock and announce" practiced when male staff entered the all female shelter unit and when female staff entered the male unit.
-There were postings next to each living unit door, directing the opposite gender to announce themselves
+There were postings next to each living unit door, directing the opposite gender to announce themselves.